Japan–United States relations: Perry Expedition 1853–1854

 In 1848, Captain James Glynn sailed to Nagasaki, which led to the first successful negotiation by an American with sakoku Japan.
 Glynn recommended to the Congress that any negotiations to open up Japan should be backed up by a demonstration of force; this paved the way for the 1853–1854 expedition of US Navy Commodore Matthew Perry.

-The Perry Expedition (Japanese: 黒船来航, kurofune raikō, "Arrival of the Black Ships") lasted from 1853 to 1854.
+The Perry Expedition (黒船来航; Hepburn: Kurofune Raikō, lit.
+'Arrival of the Black Ships') lasted from 1853 to 1854.
 It was a significant diplomatic and military undertaking of the United States Navy towards the Tokugawa Shogunate in Japan.
 The expedition involved two separate voyages by American warships with objectives such as exploration, surveying, and establishing diplomatic relations and trade agreements with countries in the region.
 The primary aim of the mission was to establish contact with the Japanese government and open up Japanese ports to American trade, which was a top priority.
-Under the command of Commodore Matthew Calbraith Perry, who received orders from President Millard Fillmore, the expedition aimed to end Japan's 220-year-old policy of isolation by utilizing gunboat diplomacy if necessary.
+Under the command of Commodore Matthew Calbraith Perry, who received orders from President Millard Fillmore, the expedition aimed to end Japan's 220-year-old policy of isolation by using gunboat diplomacy if necessary.
 As a result, the Perry Expedition played a crucial role in establishing diplomatic relations between Japan and the western Great Powers, leading to the collapse of the Tokugawa shogunate and the restoration of the Emperor in the Meiji Restoration of 1868.
 Furthermore, Japan's growing trade relationships with the world after the expedition resulted in the rise of Japonisme, a cultural trend where Japanese culture influenced art in Europe and America.